efabless/EF_AES/README.md

 	.IRQ(irq),
 );
 ```
-#### Wrappers with DFT support
+### Wrappers with DFT support
 Wrappers in the directory ``/hdl/rtl/bus_wrappers/DFT`` have an extra input port ``sc_testmode`` to disable the clock gate whenever the scan chain testmode is enabled.
+### Interrupt Request Line (irq)
+This IP generates interrupts on specific events, which are described in the [Interrupt Flags](#interrupt-flags) section bellow.
+The IRQ port should be connected to the system interrupt controller.

 ## Implementation example

-The following table is the result for implementing the EF_AES IP with different wrappers using Sky130 PDK and [OpenLane2](https://github.com/efabless/openlane2) flow.
+The following table is the result for implementing the EF_AES IP with different wrappers using Sky130 HD library and [OpenLane2](https://github.com/efabless/openlane2) flow.
 |Module | Number of cells | Max. freq |
 |---|---|---|
 |EF_AES|TBD| TBD |